Nouman14/Kerala-IoT-Challenge/README.md

 # Kerala-IoT-Challenge

-Foxlab Makerspace in association with GTech - Group of Technology Companies in Kerala is launching our prestigious program “Kerala IoT Challenge 2021”, with a vision to mould 100 IoT experts in Kerala, hosting on the µLearn platform.
+> Foxlab Makerspace in association with GTech - Group of Technology Companies in Kerala is launching our prestigious program “Kerala IoT Challenge 2021”, with a vision to mould 100 IoT experts in Kerala, hosting on the µLearn platform.
 Kerala IoT Challenge is a program designed in 4 levels followed by a hackathon to identify and train quality industry leaders in the IoT domain, while any novice learner can start with layer 1 and others can enter laterally to the desired layer after an evaluation.
 # About Me
-Hi everyone!
+> Hi everyone!
 I’m Nouman N, 4'th year Electronics and Communication student from Eranad Knowledge City Technical Campus, Manjeri.
 I also a Diploma holder in Electronics.
 I’m here to explore new dimensions of the IoT world.And I also interested in Cyber Security

 # Experiment 1 - Hello World LED Blinking

+> A basic Program similar to printing "*Hello World* " in any programming language.
+The Aim is to blink an LED using **Arduino Uno Board**.

+> Arduino Uno is an open-source microcontroller board developed by Arduino.cc.
+It has several advantages over the conventional microcontrollers.
+It comes with a pre-tested software and hardware libraries and has its own integrated development environment (IDE).
+Also it is less expensive & beginner friendly.

 ## Components Required
 * Arduino Uno Board